Skip to contents

 2018-05-04 16 NEZ O3 IMECA 106

-You may have noticed that the code comments mention the local time as being 1 hour ahead of that returned by the function.
-That’s because the hourly data returned by get_station_imeca comes in a format that is not affected by daylight savings time—i.e. 6 hours behind UTC (Etc/GMT+6).
-If, for example, you ever want to analyze pollution levels at peak commuting times, you’ll want to convert the time to the local timezone of America/Mexico_City.
-You can use the following code to do the conversion:
+You may have noticed that the code comments mention the local time as being one hour ahead of that returned by the function.
+That’s because the hourly data returned by get_station_imeca follows a format unaffected by daylight saving time—i.e., six hours behind UTC (Etc/GMT+6).
+If you want to analyze pollution levels at peak commuting times, you should convert the time to the local time zone, America/Mexico_City.
+Use the following code for the conversion:

 format(as.POSIXct("2017-05-04 16:00", tz = "Etc/GMT+6"),